esmesh/east-house-intro-programming/topics/Drawing.md

 ```
-// setup : Initialization runs once; called automatically
+// setup: Called automatically ONCE at the start of the program
 function setup() {

 }

-// draw : Loops forever; called automatically
+// draw : Called automatically repeatedly to keep drawing whatever we define with in { }
 function draw() {

 }

  ```

- To make the program actually do something, we'll be adding **command statements** within the functions. *(To start, we'll be adding commands only within `setup`.)*
+ To make the program actually do something, we'll be adding **command statements** within the functions.

-### Adding commands
+### Creating the canvas
 Everything we draw using p5.js is placed onto a **canvas**.

 We create the canvas and specify its size, in pixels, using the `createCanvas` command.
 We use the `background` command to set the canvas background color (more on colors later - for now, know that `255` is white).

-For example, the following statements, placed inside `setup()`, create a blank canvas 200 pixels high and 200 pixels wide with a white background.
+For example, the following statements, placed inside `setup()`, create a blank canvas 200 pixels high and 200 pixels wide.

 ```
+function setup() {
     createCanvas(200, 200);
-background(255);
+}
 ```

+### Drawing
 In order to draw something onto the canvas, we need to know:
 - what we want to draw
 - where we want to draw it